chef/chef-web-docs/snapshots/release_analytics/source/reporting.rst

 =====================================================
 .. include:: ../../includes_system_requirements/includes_system_requirements_reporting.rst

-Reporting is configured as :doc:`a premium feature </install_reporting>` of the Chef server and requires acceptance of the `Chef MLSA <https://docs.chef.io/chef_license.html>`__ as part of the installation process, starting with version 1.6.0.
+Reporting is configured as :doc:`a premium feature </install_reporting>` of the Chef server and requires acceptance of the :doc:`Chef MLSA <chef_license>` as part of the installation process, starting with version 1.6.0.

 The Reporting Run
 =====================================================